scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Security Considerations

+As described previously, the goal of SCION’s beaconing process in the control plane is to discover paths between any two ASes and make them available to other ASes.
 This section describes the possible security risks and attacks that SCION's control plane may be prone to, and how these may be mitigated.
 The focus lies on *inter*-AS routing: SCION does not solve intra-AS routing issues, nor does it provide end-to-end payload encryption, and identity authentication.
 These topics lie therefore outside the scope of this section.

-As described previously, the goal of SCION’s beaconing process is to discover paths between any two ASes and make them available to other ASes.
-This section examines several possible approaches to manipulating the beaconing process in the SCION control plane, and shows for each case to what extent SCION's design can prevent the corresponding attack or help to mitigate it.

-- Path hijacking through interposition (see [](#path-hijack))
-- Creation of spurious ASes (see [](#fake-ases))
-- Peering link misuse (see [](#peer-link-misuse))
-- Manipulation of the path selection process (see [](#manipulate-selection))

 **Note:** This section only discusses SCION control plane- and routing-specific security considerations.
 For security considerations related to the SCION control-plane PKI, see {{I-D.scion-cppki}}. {{I-D.scion-dp}} includes security considerations that concern the SCION data plane and data forwarding.

-## New section
+This section focuses on three kinds of security risks in the control plane.
+The first risk is when an adversarial entity (e.g., a government) controls one or all core ASes of an ISD and tries to frustrate the beaconing process from the top down (see [](#topdown-frust)).
+Also "ordinary" (non-core) adversaries that try to manipulate the beaconing process pose a risk to the control plane (see [](#manipulate-beaconing)).
+The third kind of security risks are Denial of Services (DoS) attacks, where attackers overload different parts of the IT infrastructure (see [](#dos-cp)).

+## Top-Down Manipulation of Beaconing {#topdown-frust}

-Another possible attack is when a core AS stops propagating PCBs, thus frustrating the discovery of new paths.
+The first kind of risk to the beaconing process in the control plane comes from an adversarial entity that controls one or all core ASes in an ISD (e.g., a government).
+One possible attack would be when this entity makes the core AS(es) stop propagating PCBs, thus frustrating the discovery of new paths.
 In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered (and still valid) paths are still usable for data-plane forwarding until they expire.

-Perhaps a more stealthy kill switch would be to shut down control services in victim ASes.
-An adversarial entity controlling an ISD (e.g., a government) might compel core and non-core ASes to stop replying to path requests.
+Another possible attack of this adversarial entity could be to shut down the control services, by compelling core and non-core ASes to stop replying to path requests.
 Alternatively, the compelled ASes might return only a subset of all available paths.
 If this attack were used in conjunction with blackholing, where traffic is redirected to a non-existent resource, senders in the ISD would have difficulty getting traffic out of the ISD.
 In SCION, however, existing paths can continue to be used in the data plane as long as the traversed ASes allow the forwarding.

+## Manipulation of the Beaconing Process by a Non-Core Adversary {#manipulate-beaconing}

+This section examines several possible approaches open to an "ordinary" non-core adversary to manipulate the beaconing process in the SCION control plane, and shows for each case to what extent SCION's design can prevent the corresponding attack or help to mitigate it.

+- Path hijacking through interposition (see [](#path-hijack))
+- Creation of spurious ASes (see [](#fake-ases))
+- Peering link misuse (see [](#peer-link-misuse))
+- Manipulation of the path selection process (see [](#manipulate-selection))

-## Path Hijacking through Interposition {#path-hijack}
+### Path Hijacking through Interposition {#path-hijack}

 To attract traffic and to include its own AS in segments and paths, an adversary might try to manipulate the beaconing process.
-There are several imaginable options for a malicious AS M to do this:
+There are several imaginable options for a malicious AS to do this:

-- By blocking the traffic between A and B, and thus force traffic redirection through M.
+- The adversary could block the traffic between A and B, and thus force traffic redirection through its own AS (that is, of the adversary).
-- By intercepting and disseminating a PCB on its way from AS A to neighbor AS B, and injecting its (AS M's) own hop fields into the PCB toward downstream ASes.
-The goal is to offer AS B an attractive up-segment that traverses AS M to the core.
+- The adversary could intercept and disseminate a PCB on its way from AS A to neighbor AS B, and injecting its own AS entry into the PCB toward downstream ASes.
+The goal is to offer AS B an alternative up-segment that traverses the adversary's AS to the core.
-- By modifying the hop fields of an already existing path, in order to interpose the own AS in the path.
+- The adversary could modify the hop fields of an already existing path, in order to interpose the own AS in the path.

 The first attack is fundamental and generally cannot be prevented.
-But SCION is able to mitigate the other two attacks: The second attack is detectable by downstream ASes, because a PCB disseminated by AS A towards AS B contains an identifier for the egress interface from AS A to AS B, protected by A's signature.
+But SCION is able to mitigate the other two attacks: The second attack is detectable by downstream ASes, because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
 This will cause verification of the manipulated inbound PCBs to fail, as the adversary's PCBs cannot contain A's correct signature.
 The third attack is made impossible by the hop field's MAC, which protects the hop field's integrity and chains it with the previous hop fields on the path.

-## Creation of Spurious ASes {#fake-ases}
+### Creation of Spurious ASes {#fake-ases}

 An alternative scenario is when an adversary tries to spoof other ASes by introducing nonexistent entities.
 This would enable the adversary to send traffic with the spoofed entity as a source, allowing the adversary to complicate the detection of its attack and to plausibly deny the misbehavior.